-CO No. Course Objectives CO-1 Express the Historical account of industrial microbiology.
+CO No. The learners will be able to CO-1 Express the Historical account of industrial microbiology.
 CO-2 Interpret the information in Microbial production.
 CO-3 Appraise the biopesticides and biofertilizers production and its importance.
 CO-4 Plan the applications in human therapeutics, antimicrobial agents, and Pharmaceutical Formulation.
 CO-5 Compare the types of spoilage, and factors pharmaceutical products.